nidve01/bootstrap/README-postInstall.md

 mycustomproject-deployment-3538093953-jw22t   1/1       Running   0          1m
 ```

-Great, your new project container is now deployed to your minikube sandbox environment.
+You are done!
+Your new project container is now deployed to your Minikube sandbox environment.